hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - S3 Transfer Acceleration cost: only for the transfers accelerated
 - S3 objects are owned by the AWS account that uploaded it
 - -> Even S3 bucket owner (dif acc) will not implicitly have access to the objects
+- Improve performance:
+  - For object > 1GB: use Transfer Acceleration
+  - For object < 1GB: use CloudFront
 ## ASG
 - Putting instance in Standby state for maintenance prevents ASG from creating another replacing instance
 - Launch configuration (deprecated): can't specify multiple instance types (eg on-demand & spot)